How do you apply to the Peace Corps as a couple?

 Be engaged individually.
 During the interview, talk about your personal motivation to serve in the Peace Corps, not about tagging along with your partner's aspirations.
 And you should both participate in supplemental activities to increase competitiveness.

 Applying as a couple can be tricky.
-If you’re both engaged in the process and equally committed to becoming Peace Corps Volunteers, you’ll be doing the “toughest job you’ll ever love” together in no time.
+If you’re both engaged in the process and equally committed to becoming Peace Corps Volunteers, you’ll be "making the most of your world" together in no time.

 Ready to start your Peace Corps journey?
 Connect with a recruiter today.